sdnfv/openNetVM/README.md

 --
 NFs can be run inside docker containers, with the NF being automatically or hand started.
 For more informations, see our [Docker guide][docker-nf].

+TCP Stack
+--
+openNetVM can run mTCP applications as NFs.
+For more information, visit [mTCP][mtcp].

 Citing OpenNetVM
 --
 If you use OpenNetVM in your work, please cite our paper: